 Validity period of self-certificate NewWithOld starts in the moment of a new key pair generation and expires in the moment when all the subscribers will obtain new self-certificates (certificate of the new public key) of Certum root certification authority.
 Its expiration date should not be later than the expiry date of the old self-certificate.

 Validity period of self-certificate NewWithNew begins in the moment of a new key pair generation and expires at least 180 days after the next anticipated date of succeeding key pair generation.
 This requirement means that Certum root certification authority terminates usage of the private key for signing certificates and CRL at least 180 days before the expiry date of the self-certificate corresponding to this private key.

-6.1.2 Private Key Delivery to Subsrciber
+6.1.2 Private Key Delivery to Subscriber

-Subscriber's key pair is generated by himself/herself/itself or may be generated centrally by a certification authority inside a token (e.g. an electronic identity card) In the case of keys generation by Certum keys are delivered (together with a token) to the subscriber personally or by means of registered mail; data for the card activation (including PIN/PUK) or key decryption (password) are submitted separately from the media containing the key pair; the issued cards are personalized and registered by the certification authority.
+The subscriber generates their own key pair or the key pair may be generated centrally by a certification authority inside a token (e.g. an electronic identity card).
+In the case of keys generation by Certum keys are delivered (together with a token) to the subscriber personally or by means of registered mail; data for the card activation (including PIN/PUK) or key decryption (password) are submitted separately from the media containing the key pair; the issued cards are personalized and registered by the certification authority.